-Objective Contribution to objective Objective 1: Spreading knowledge and taking action: Unlikely to contribute materially to any of the We will raise awareness of information rights across objectives.
-This facilitates our work and is intended to the community and take action to ensure that make our meetings more efficient and effective.
-Things organisations fulfil their obligations.
-We will have which are talked about in the meetings will contribute particular focus on groups and sectors where to the objectives, but the software won't really. knowledge gaps may cause information rights inequalities or vulnerabilities.
+Objective Contribution to objective Objective 1: Spreading knowledge and taking action: We will raise awareness of information rights across the community and take action to ensure that organisations fulfil their obligations.
+We will have particular focus on groups and sectors where knowledge gaps may cause information rights inequalities or vulnerabilities.
 We will ensure that in our actions as a regulator we do not create inequalities or discriminate.
-Objective 2: Accessible services: Our services and information will be accessible for users and potential users of our services, and we will provide our staff with the skills and knowledge they need to provide high quality services for all.
+The proposal to second a member of ICO staff to the GRA to build their criminal investigation capability will contribute towards this objective.
+The ICO will be sharing experience and skills with another agency, and will cover compliance with applicable laws and guidance (such as PACE and CPIA 1996), which contribute to the lawful, fair and reasonable management of suspects, witnesses and victims of criminal acts, including vulnerable people and others with specific needs and requirements.
+Objective 2: Accessible services : Our services and information will be accessible for users and potential users of our services, and we will provide our staff with the skills and knowledge they need to provide high quality services for all.
 We will try to anticipate customer needs and we will take action to remove barriers to our services when possible.
+As above.
 Objective 3: Encouraging others: We will use our status as a regulator, advisory body and purchaser of services to influence improvements in equality by other organisations and across society.
-To the same it waight contains to be up if the proposibility Objective 4: Employer: Our workplaces and practices In theory it might contribute here if the accessibility will be accessible, flexible, fair and inclusive.
-We will features are significantly better than the current value the diversity, skills, backgrounds and experience provision.
-Unknown at this point. of our people, enabling them to perform to their best in a welcoming and supportive environment.
+As above.
+Objective 4: Employer: Our workplaces and practices will be accessible, flexible, fair and inclusive.
+We will value the diversity, skills, backgrounds and experience of our people, enabling them to perform to their best in a welcoming and supportive environment.
+As above.